 New vulnerabilities are reported regularly.
 However, patching is a time-consuming process.
 Often, security teams know that a vulnerability has been released, but they may not be able to assess the impact it would have on the organizations.
 For example, a vulnerability may have threats associated with it, but malicious actors are not exploiting it yet.
 Automation helps teams correlate all available data — including threat intelligence and vulnerability reports — to assess risk more effectively.

 Cybersecurity automation enables high fidelity alerts that reduce alert fatigue.
-The more data aggregated and correlated, the better the alert will be.
+Undoubtedly, the more data aggregated and correlated, the better the alert will be.
 For example, if security teams are investigating all failed logins, then they might be wasting time on something like a person who forgot a password.
-However, security automation can correlate data like ten failed logins followed by one successful login in less than a minute.
+However, security automation can correlate data like 10 failed logins followed by one successful login in less than a minute.
 This makes it easier to distinguish between a forgotten password and a potential brute force attack.

 Since cybersecurity automation incorporates data analytics, it enables security teams to prioritize activities.
 By aggregating more data, they incorporate contextual data that helps them assign next steps, including escalation and timing.